PaulKinlan/paul.kinlan.me/content/en/2005-10-28-finally-got-blogger-backlinks-working.markdown

 title: Finally Got Blogger BackLinks Working
 published: true
 ---
-I finally got it working with thanks to <a href="http://browservulsel.blogspot.com/2005/10/blogger-backlinks-custom-way.html">/browservulsel.blogspot.com</a>.
+I finally got it working with thanks to [/browservulsel.blogspot.com](http://browservulsel.blogspot.com/2005/10/blogger-backlinks-custom-way.html).
 It is a neat little article that helps get the back links working.<p />